OfficialBeatzcoin/tronsr-template/TEAM.md

 Responsible for the strategic formalization of artist relations while developing and enhancing existing relationships.
 - [x] Acts as the main contact/liaison between VibraVid Inc. and artists in their respective industries.
+- [x] Works with relative enterprises to further fortify the VibraVid brand and presence.

 ## Project Manager - Steve Lourenco